OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # fps * postRoll * interval seconds.
 Zchange timelapses will take one final picture and add it fps * postRoll
        postRoll: 0

+       # Determines whether rendering the timelapse should be done automatically after the print is finished.
+       # This can be done always, only after successful prints, only after failed prints, or never.
+       renderAfterPrint: always

        # Additional options depending on the timelapse type.
 All timelapses take a postRoll and an fps setting.
        options: